rajprasad001/Text_Retrieval/README.md

-## A NLP approach towards relevant document matching.
+## A NLP approach towards finding relevant documents from a Database.

-*The project is under process.